philsf-biostat/SAR-2018-005-JM/report/analise_dados_JM_2018a-v01.md

 In both Mumps Biplex mixtures tested, there were significant drops in viral titer from the bulk to other formulations (Games-Howell test, p = 0.00067 and p = 0.00468 for Measles mixture, and p = 0.00025 and p = 0.00006 for Rubella mixture).
+These two biplex mixtures were compared to a single Monovalent Bulk experiment (table 6 and figure 3).

 There was an average decrease of
 0.1945